mbisanz/acres/README.md

 For building the client (acres-web), node, npm and grunt are required.
 The last client build is included by maven, so it is possible to build the application without (re-)building the client.

-The application is designed to be run on JBoss WildFly 8.
+The application is designed to be run on JBoss WildFly 8.x (tested with 8.1.0.Final).

 You need a Hibernate supported database for this application.
 Setup scripts and instructions for MySQL 5.1 are included.